broeker/jumpsuit/src/pages/index.md

   description: >-
     From the dawn of time, web developers have sought to make things better.
 But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage.
-Less fun to work on.
+Less fun to build.
+Slower and more complicated to use.
-  title: ''
+  title: Zoom zoom
 main:
   description: >-
-    When we started building the web more than a quarter of a century ago, things were simple.
-And fun.
-We built things by hand, with intention.
-Every piece of hand-coded markup had a purpose.
-The world was filled with optimism and potential.
-We collectively and rapidly created an entire new universe of pages and links and resources and tools.

-    When we started building the web more than a quarter of a century ago, things were simple.
-And fun.
-We built things by hand, with intention.
-Every piece of hand-coded markup had a purpose.
-The world was filled with optimism and potential.
-We collectively and rapidly created an entire new universe of pages and links and resources and tools.
+    There is a new and better way to build the web.
+Led by frameworks such as Gatsby, the rise of managed services, and the emergence of hosting platforms like Netlify, we are now in the very early stages of a coming storm is quickly and dramatically changing how and what we build.
+Achievements that were extremely difficult even 2-3 years ago are now becoming magically simple.
-  heading: Let's have fun some again.
+  heading: Let's have some fun again.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/jumpsuit.png